 I contemplated using one of those fancy recipes, but then realized I better stick to the tried and true or my bunch probably wouldn’t eat them.
 I will admit I tried putting the filling in a plastic bag and piping the filling into the eggs and oh my goodness what a mess I made!
 The first bag had a hole in the top then when I finally got the second bag to work I didn’t like how the eggs looked-the piped filling looked like play dough.

 Tipper’s Deviled Eggs

 - 1/3 cup mayonnaise

 - 1 teaspoon dried mustard

 Slice boiled eggs and remove yolks.
 Mash yolks with a fork or push through a fine sieve and mix with the rest of the ingredients-excluding paprika.
 Using a spoon fill egg white shells with mixture; sprinkle with paprika; and chill until ready to eat.

-Among the fancy deviled egg pages I found, there was a lovely page on the Southern Foodways Alliance site which shared deviled egg recipes as well as memories connected to them-go here to see the recipes and read the memories.
+Among the fancy deviled egg pages I found, there was a lovely page on the Southern Foodways Alliance site which shared deviled egg recipes as well as memories connected to them.

 I hope you’ll share your deviled egg recipe in the comments.